 This EIS analyzes environmental impacts from the Proposed Action combined with potential cumulative impacts from reasonably foreseeable actions.
-A cumulative impact is defined under 40 CFR 1508(g)(3) as the impact on the environment that results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal, nonfederal) or person undertakes such other actions.
+A cumulative impact is defined as the impact on the environment that results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal, nonfederal) or person undertakes such other actions.
 Cumulative impacts can result from individually less than significant but collectively significant actions taking place over a period of time.
-Past actions are those actions, and their associated impacts, that have shaped the current environmental conditions of the project area.
-Therefore, the impacts of past actions are now part of the existing environment and are included in the affected environment described in Sections 3.4 through 3.17.
-Reasonably foreseeable actions that could have a causal relationship to the Proposed Action and contribute to cumulative impacts of these actions that are separate from the Proposed Action, when combined with the effects of the Proposed Action discussed in this EIS, are described within the Environmental Consequences analysis for each resource area in Sections 3.4 through 3.17.
+Past actions are those actions, and their associated impacts, which have shaped the current environmental conditions of the project area.
+Therefore, the impacts of past actions are now part of the existing environment and are included in the affected environment described in Sections 3.4 through 3.16.
+Reasonably foreseeable actions that could have a causal relationship to the Proposed Action and contribute to cumulative impacts on the human environment are described in Table 3-1.
+The potential impacts of these actions that are separate from the Proposed Action, when combined with the effects of the Proposed Action discussed in this EIS, are described within the Environmental Consequences analysis for each resource area in Sections 3.4 through 3.16.
 Cumulative impacts discussed in this EIS include direct and indirect cumulative impacts.
 Environmental trends are discussed within the Affected Environment section for each resource area.